-Mr./Ms./Mrs. [Patient’s name] has been a patient of my practice for [# of years] years.
+Mr./Ms./Mrs. [Patient’s name] has been a patient of my practice for [# of years].
 The patient has a BMI of [BMI #] with a height of [Height] and weight of [Weight] lbs.
-The patient has been excessively overweight for a considerable amount of time and will benefit from bariatric surgery.
+The patient has been excessively overweight for a considerable time and will benefit from bariatric surgery.

-[Patient Name] suffers from morbid obesity and the following comorbidities: [Weight-related ailments such as hypertension, sleep apnea, osteoarthritis, degenerative joint disease, and shortness of breath].
+[Patient Name] suffers from morbid obesity and comorbidities: [Weight-related ailments such as hypertension, sleep apnea, osteoarthritis, degenerative joint disease, and shortness of breath].

 The patient has a history of failed weight loss attempts, including medically supervised diets for [duration], Weight Watchers for [Duration], and diet pills [Type and Duration].
-He/she is unable to exercise due to comorbidities but has attempted the following: [All attempts to lose weight, including cases where the weight came back].
+They cannot exercise due to comorbidities but have attempted the following: [All attempts to lose weight, including cases where the weight came back].

-I hereby request pre-authorization for bariatric surgery to include [Mr./Ms./Mrs.] [Patient Last Name’s] policy benefits and coverage.
-Thank you for your consideration.
+I request pre-authorization for bariatric surgery to include [Mr./Ms./Mrs.] [Patient Last Name’s] policy benefits and coverage.
+I appreciate your consideration.

 [Bariatric Surgeon’s Name]